 Thoughts/changes:

-Never used Bisquick mix before, was excited to finally buy it.
+Never used Bisquick mix before, was excited to finally buy it!

 Used pepper jack cheese